 Employees and employers have ventilated their reasons for going to the office post covid-19 in a Price, Waterhouse, Coopers survey.
 Not surprisingly, collaboration was ranked 1st, but also meeting with clients or colleagues and training & career development.

 Consider what this means for the design of your modern work environment, would you need more representable, professional looking meeting rooms?
 Can you stimulate collaboration by having huddle rooms?
-Or maybe it is time to convert your coffee corner to a more café-style area?
+Maybe it is time to convert your coffee corner to a more café-style area?
+Or do you need a better indoor environment to improve employee efficieny?

 4. Optimize your tech stack to spur hybrid work